nicholaswmin/automap/README.md

 If you can get away with just using this you're absolutely set and you should stop reading this.

-You simply don't need this package and none of the issues here apply to you.
+You simply don't need this module and none of the issues here apply to you.

 In some cases it's [even faster than RedisJSON][bench].